 Even if it makes you scared, telling the truth is always beneficial.
 In business, this honesty will pay more and will give you a “trust capital” that will allow you to win markets even if you do not offer the best price.
 During an exam, it is often more beneficial to confess ignorance than to show foolishness by inventing wrong answers.

 “An irreproachable choice of words can lead you to personal freedom.”
 Don Miguel Ruiz

-We often speak in an unconscious way without measuring the consequences.
-Whether in reality or in energy spheres.
+We often speak unconsciously without measuring the consequences.
+Whether in reality or energy spheres.
 What you say to others creates a wave that goes around the world.

 Speaking impeccably involves letting your higher “me” express itself: you go on to express yourself with sincerity and integrity.
 Your words accurately reflect your intentions, your vision, and your dreams.